temporalio/documentation/docs/concepts/what-is-a-child-workflow-execution.md

 On one hand, because Child Workflow Executions have their own Event Histories, they are often used to partition large workloads into smaller chunks.
 For example, a single Workflow Execution does not have enough space in its Event History to spawn 100,000 [Activity Executions](/concepts/what-is-an-activity-execution).
-But a Parent Workflow Execution can spawn 1000 Child Workflow Executions that each spawn 1000 Activity Executions to achieve a total of 1,000,000 Activity Executions.
+But a Parent Workflow Execution can spawn 1,000 Child Workflow Executions that each spawn 1,000 Activity Executions to achieve a total of 1,000,000 Activity Executions.

-On the other hand, because a Parent Workflow Execution Event History contains [Events](/concepts/what-is-an-event) that correspond to the status of the Child Workflow Execution, a single Parent should not spawn more than 1000 Child Workflow Executions.
+On the other hand, because a Parent Workflow Execution Event History contains [Events](/concepts/what-is-an-event) that correspond to the status of the Child Workflow Execution, a single Parent should not spawn more than 1,000 Child Workflow Executions.

 In general, however, Child Workflow Executions result in more overall Events recorded in Event Histories than Activities.
-Because each entry in an Event History is a "cost" in terms of compute resources, this could become a factor in very large workloads.
+Because each entry in an Event History is a _cost_ in terms of compute resources, this could become a factor in very large workloads.
 Therefore, we recommend starting with a single Workflow implementation that uses Activities until there is a clear need for Child Workflows.

 **Consider each Child Workflow Execution as a separate service.**